sverx/devkitSMS/assets2banks/README.md

 ### asset attribute :modify

 The :modify attribute can be used to update elements in the asset.
+Accepts decimal values, or 0x-prefixed hex values.

 By using:
 ```